flipfrog/docker-laravel/README.md

 # docker-laravel
 nginx + php-fpm + laravel on docker

+## Host OS and Virtual Environment.

+- Windows 10
+- Docker version 18.06.1-ce, build e68fc7a
+- I think It may also work on macOS.

 ## To build images.
 1. Execute following commands on host OS.